A reviews round-up for People, Places & Things at the Wyndham’s Theatre.

 People, Places and Things runs from the 15 March 2016 until 18 June 2016 at the Wyndham’s Theatre.

-“Duncan Macmillan’s gruellingly honest look at the rehab process sees Denise Gough give the greatest stage performance since Mark Rylance in Jerusalem” “It’s a supremely confident and well-oiled production from director Jeremy Herrin, with a fluid acting ensemble.
+REVIEWS ROUND-UP“Duncan Macmillan’s gruellingly honest look at the rehab process sees Denise Gough give the greatest stage performance since Mark Rylance in Jerusalem” “It’s a supremely confident and well-oiled production from director Jeremy Herrin, with a fluid acting ensemble.
 There is absolutely no doubt that Gough is the person, Wyndham’s the place and this play the thing to see this spring.”
 Fiona Mountford, Evening Standard

 “For all the initial, broad black comedy and the flourishes lobbed in by director Jeremy Herrin – multiple Emmas erupting out of the walls, floor and furniture as the cold turkey bites – Gough gives a masterclass in nuance and subtlety.
 It is the best London stage performance since Mark Rylance’s in ‘Jerusalem’, but it’s also the polar opposite of his larger-than-life turn.”
 “The only other cast member who can hold a candle to Gough is Marten, partly because she’s the only other one with a decent role.
 Macmillan’s writing is notably thinner when it comes to the minor characters in Emma’s therapy group.
 And it has to be said that some of Herrin’s fancier directorial interventions work better in the NT’s high-tech Dorfman Theatre than at a West End playhouse.”
 Andrzej Lukowski, Time Out